wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.5.4 - Released on 12 September 2025 =
+= 4.5.5 - Released on 9 October 2025 =
-* New: Latest WP(6.8.2) and WC(10.1.2) Compatibility
-* New: Added the Video file submission for the return request
+* New - Compatibility with the latest WP 6.8.3 and WC 10.2.2
+* Fix - Code fixes for the term of the mail template
+* Fix - Code fixes for raising a refund request through the RMA API